-Easy Homemade Pizza Dough Recipe Using Your Bosch Mixer
+Easy Homemade Pizza Dough Recipe Using Compact Bosch Mixer

 My family has been making homemade pizza for dinner about once a week for about 5 years using our Bosch mixer.
 We like our pizza dough just a little bit sweet, but if you want to reduce the sugar, that is fine, it won't detract from the taste of the pizza dough at all.

 The Bosch mixer makes pizza-making a snap.
 I use the dough hook attachment and mix this recipe to make three approximately 14-inch pizzas for my family of 5.
 Making homemade pizza may sound difficult, but with my mixer I can make two or three pizzas in the time it takes to order something and wait to have it delivered or to make a last-minute run to the store.

 The trick is to plan ahead and stock up on the ingredients you will use often during your pizza making.
 I use some quick tricks to ensure my pizzas bake to perfection every time, and have a flavor that foodies will envy.
 If you learn to make pizza at home, you can save a bundle of money and increase the nutrition and taste quotient for your family pizza-making night.
 For an experienced pizza maker, you can have dinner on the table in about 40 minutes, which is very fast considering that the pizzas take about 20 minutes to cook each.
 If you are just learning, plan for your pizza-making to take a bit longer.
 Enlist the aid of a helper and pizza-making will go much faster.

 - 2 1/4 cups warm (not hot) water

 - 6 tablespoons olive oil (vegetable oil may be used as a substitute.)

 - 6 teaspoons of active dry yeast or 4 1/2 teaspoons fast rise yeast